rust-lang/rfcs/text/3028-cargo-binary-dependencies.md

 - `[dependencies]`
 - `[dev-dependencies]`

 By default, `build-dependencies` are built for the host, while  `dependencies` and `dev-dependencies` are built for the target.
-You can specify the `target` attribute to build for a specific target, such as `target = "wasm32-wasi"`; a literal `target = "target"` will build for the target even if specifing a build dependency.
+You can specify the `target` attribute to build for a specific target, such as `target = "wasm32-wasi"`; a literal `target = "target"` will build for the target even if specifying a build dependency.
 (If the target is not available, this will result in an error at build time, just as if building the specified crate with a `--target` option for an unavailable target.)

 Cargo provides the following environment variables to the crate being built: